jsimpson/_archived_second_wind/README.md

 Second Wind is a self-hosted, anti-social activity (cycling, hiking, and running) logbook.

-:running: This app aims to replicate some of the functionality of Garmin Connect as well as provide additional features and, most importantly, a way to keep your activities yourself.
+:running: This app aims to replicate some of the core functionality of Garmin Connect, as well as provide some additional features and, most importantly to me, a way to keep your activities (data) yourself.

-Note that, I'm an American and this app is currently hard-coded to support Imperial units.
-There are plans to provide users with the ability to toggle Imperial units on (since GeoRoutes already store data in metric) but it's not currently a priority.
+Please note that I'm an American and this app is currently *hard-coded* to support Imperial units.
+There are plans to provide the ability to toggle Imperial units on (since GeoRoutes already store data in metric units) but it's not currently a priority (sorry, everyone else in the world).

 ## Features

-+ Lifetime mileage charting (by month) (thanks to [Chartkick](https://github.com/ankane/chartkick) with [Groupdate](https://github.com/ankane/groupdate)) as well as the individual activities heart rate, elevation, and speed profiles
++ Lifetime mileage charting (by month) (thanks to [Chartkick](https://github.com/ankane/chartkick) with [Groupdate](https://github.com/ankane/groupdate)).
++ Individual activity heart rate, elevation, and speed profile charting.
 + Google Maps integration with the [Google-Maps-for-Rails](https://github.com/apneadiving/Google-Maps-for-Rails) gem for individual activity route map overlays.
 + Importing GeoRoute files in bulk or individually.

 ### GeoRoutes

-This app uses the excellent [Broutes](https://github.com/adambird/broutes) Ruby gem for processing GeoRoute files.
-It supports the GPS Exchange File Format (.gpx) and the Garmin Training Center File Format (.tcx).
+This app uses the very excellent [Broutes](https://github.com/adambird/broutes) Ruby gem for processing GeoRoute files.
+Second Wind currently only supports the GPS Exchange File Format (.gpx) and the Garmin Training Center File Format (.tcx).

 ## Installation